unchartedsoftware/aperture-tiles/tile-examples/bitcoin-demo/README.txt

         as 'Layer')
       * Layer - The id by which the server knows the layer.
       * Transform - What transform to apply to the data values when determining color.
+          * name - the name of the transform.
 Options are:
               * linear - no transformation
               * log10 - take the logarithm of raw values
       * Ramp - The color ramp to apply to transformed data values to determine how it is dispayed.
 Options are described, where appropriate, as applying from the minimum data value to the maximum.